About the Louisiana Notary Process

 What should I do if I move or change my name?

-If you change your name, you must execute another oath with your new name, change the name on your bond or E&O policy, and submit an Official Signature page with a name change affidavit and $35 fee.
+If you change your name, execute another oath with your new name, change the name on your bond or E&O policy, and submit an official signature page with a name change affidavit and $35 fee.

-What is the process to renew my commission as a Louisiana Notary?
+What is the process for renewing my commission as a Louisiana Notary?

 What do I need to know about remote online notarization in Louisiana?